-Sweden is a story of claims to leadership in Scandinavia, diluted by wealth and philosophy of prosperity - lagom.
-The main part of the country's cultural heritage is located in its southern part, but for the harsh northern landscapes it is worth going far north to the Sarek and Abisku national parks.
-The ancient Sami people live there, who speak their own language and lead a completely different lifestyle from most Swedes.
+Sweden is a history of claims to leadership in Scandinavia, diluted with wealth and the philosophy of wealth - lag.
+The main part of the country's cultural heritage is located in its southern part, but for the harsh northern landscapes, it is worth going far north, to the Sarek and Abisku national parks.
+It is also home to the ancient Sami people, who speak their own language and lead a completely different way of life from most Swedes.

 Top 10 interesting places and activities:

-Take a walk along the gloomy pavements of Stockholm's Old Town
+Walk along the gloomy pavements of Stockholm's old town

-Admire luxurious Swedish architecture while strolling along Stockholm's central promenades and boulevards
+Admire the luxurious Swedish architecture while walking along the central embankments and boulevards of Stockholm

-Learn all about the Swedish Catholic churches in the Uppsala and Stockholm churches (churches of Gustav Vas, Katarina and Oscar)
+Enjoy the wealth of Catholic churches in the cathedrals of Uppsala and Stockholm (churches of Gustav Vasa, Katharina and Oscar)

-Cross the Baltic Sea and see the ancient capital of the Hanseatic League - the island town of Visby
+Cross the Baltic Sea and see the ancient capital of the Hanseatic League - the island city of Visby

-Take a picture against the backdrop of modern Malmö architecture
+Take a photo against the backdrop of Malmö's modern architecture

 See the rock carvings in Tanum